ToniBiro/WALL-E/README.md

 <a name="Usage"/> </a>
 ### Usage
 The robot is controlled via a Bluetooth phone application.
+He can move around and move his arms up and down.
+He can also wave.
 <a name="Materials"/> </a>
 ### Materials